bekk/bekk-christmas/post/thecloud/managing-apps-on-gke-using-helm.md

 ## What is Helm?

 [Helm](https://helm.sh/) describes itself as the package manager for Kubernetes.
 By creating Helm charts, we can describe all the Kubernetes resources of our application, such as deployments, configmaps, and services, in one place.
-Helm uses value files that can inject variables into the templates.
-This makes it easy to customize deployments across different environments.
-The creator of a chart will often provide sensible default values, and it is possible to override the values when installing a release.
+A Helm chart specifies values that a user can override when deploying an application, making it easy to customize deployments  across different environments.

 There are three concepts you need to know when working with Helm:
 * A *chart* describes the application you want to run in Kubernetes, along with its dependencies.